feliHeche/Into_DQN/ReadMe.md

 ## 4. Notes and limitation
-The default hyperparameter settings in main.py have not been extensively tuned and may not yield a smooth learning curve.
+The default hyperparameter settings in main.py have not been extensively tuned and may not be optimal.
 Feel free to test other values.